gabcg/notes/MSI Notes/MSI.md

 >
 > Anyway, we can observe the `.gro` file in VMD to check if the ions were added: open it and create a representation with a selection `ions` and draw them as VDW.

-In nature net charges are zero.
-Maybe they concentrate somewhere, or move, but net is zero.

 ### 3.5 Minimization

 Solvated neutralized system.
-Reason: we added estimated hydrogens (maybe they need to be minim and also find their right orientation within the system).
+Reason: we added estimated hydrogens (maybe they need to be minimized and also find their right orientation within the system).
 We also added water and ions.
+Minimization is important because if you start from high energies, the simulation algorithm explodes.

 At the beginning we have to find some positional constraits, which is only heavy tom.
 During this minim basically you minimize in the 1st step the H atoms.
 For that you need to use grompp to make a binary file with info from topology, coordinates and the mdp protocol.

 > This protocols can be obtained from publications when we want to repeat what was published, but if not they are kind of dependent on the force field you are using.
-Most of the values are default values, but you can do whatever you want if you can justify it.
-The more you imulate, you learn more what he parameters should be.
-Starting with cutoffs of how many minimizations, this is basically something that is learnt by doing.
+Most of the values are default, but you can do whatever you want if you can justify it.
+>
+> This is something that is learnt by doing, as the more experience doing simulations provides more knowledge on which parameters to use.
 It is also possible to optimize protocols for types of proteins (i.e. proteases) and use this protocol for all of them. *And I guess you use it as a template, modifying it a bit for specific proteins within the type*.

-> Minimization is important because if you start from high energies, the simularion algorithm explodes.

 Some stuff contained in the minimization protocol: